ryanwang520/create-flask-skeleton/README.md

 # create-flask-skeleton

-🔥 Quick bootstrap your flask project with highly opinioned presets.
+Quick bootstrap A new flask project.

+- 🔥 Minimal boilerplate
+- 🐍 Modern Python Toolchain (Black, Flake8, Mypy, Pytest)
+- 🎗 CORS support on the fly
+- 🔧 Basic JWT auth with different audience
+- 💽 Data Validation by Volupulous

-# only support python3.7 and above
+## Only python3.7 and above are supported.

-## install from pypi
+## Install

     pip3 install create-flask-skeleton

-## quick start a flask project
+## Quick start a flask project

     create-flask-skeleton yourappname